Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null I am replacing the stringers under the cabin floor in my sailboat.
+Q: I am replacing the stringers under the cabin floor in my sailboat.
 Which Thixo is best for this application: Flex or 2:1?

 5 years ago